EarthScope/ispaq/README.md

 (ispaq) $
 ```

+Additional information about running ISPAQ on the command line can be found by invoking `run_ispaq.py --help`.

 ### Using Local Data Files

 Local data files should be in miniSEED format and organized in network-station-channel-day files
 with naming convention Network.Station.Location.Channel.Year.JulianDay.Quality where quality is optional
 (e.g., TA.P19K..BHZ.2016.214.M or TA.P19K..BHZ.2016.214).
+This naming convention can be modified
+by using the *sncl_format* entry in the preferences file or the `--sncl_format` option on the command line.
+*Sncl_format* allows you to specify a different order for Network.Station.Location.Channel, although all these
+elements must be present in the file name.

-Ispaq will search any directories within the
+Ispaq will search for miniSEED files in the directory specified by *dataselect_url* in the preferences file or
+`--dataselect_url` on the command line.
+Furthermore, it will recursively follow that directory structure and
+look for miniSEED files in directories contained within the *dataselect_url* directory.
+If more than one file name
+is found that matches the same requested network, station, location, channel, year, and julian day, then the metrics
-specified directory for miniSEED files with names matching the requested stations.
-To request all data
-files, use preference file Station_SNCL alias: \*.\*.\*.\*, or -S "\*.\*.\*.\*".
-Wildcarding every element is
+will be run on the first file that is found.
+To request all data files, use preference file *Station_SNCL* alias: \*.\*.\*.\*,
-strongly discouraged when using FDSN webservices instead of local files.
+or -S "\*.\*.\*.\*".
+Wildcarding every element is strongly discouraged when using FDSN webservices instead of local files.

 Note: All data is expected to be in the day file that matches its timestamp; if records do not break on the
 day boundary, data that is not in the correct day file will not be used in the metrics calculation.
 This can